-The Miss.Africa Digital program – the first Pan-African program for women in technology.
-It is a gender-focused initiative targeted mainly at female youth audiences throughout the African continent, to increase their personal involvement in early technology use and adoption with an objective of enhancing their digital self-awareness, economic empowerment, skills development and increasing women’s leadership roles and access to jobs.
+The Miss.Africa Digital Program is a gender-focused initiative targeted mainly at female youth audiences in Africa to increase their personal involvement in early technology use and adoption with a view to improving their digital self-awareness and empowerment, and bridging the economic divide through employment and/or entrepreneurship.

-It is aimed at attracting more young girls and women to the Internet platform to enable them form a sizable demographic of Internet users in Africa, thereby involving them in complementary gender development initiatives that improve the lives of young girls and women through digital inclusion.
+It is envisioned as one of the central pillars of DotConnectAfrica Trust’s corporate social responsibility program, to attract a sizable women and girls demographic of Internet users in Africa in complementary gender development initiatives that improve the lives through digital inclusion.

 To become a Miss.africa in your campus or city, please drop us an email to eoi[at]dotconnectafrica.org and we will get in touch with you and help you take off in the domain name industry in Africa!